singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

             </header>
 ```

-If you've worked with HTML and ever tried to set up a web site, the above will look familiar and straight forward, except for a few oddities, taken from the Mustache templating engine.
+If you've worked with HTML and ever tried to set up a web site, the above will look familiar and straight forward, except for a few oddities taken from the Mustache templating engine.

 These are used to "inject" content into the template and thus in the head of our site, `{{{site-title}}}` is used to insert the title of the site in question.

-The two mustache tags with the stylesheet declaration inside, will reference a stylesheet asset bundle created in the `config.json` (soon my young padawan!) and basically take all the stylesheet files defined in this bundle and turn them into one stylesheet file in our layour named `all.css`.
+The mustache helper tags with the stylesheet declaration inside (the `stylesheet_bundle` tags) are defined by Punch and will reference the stylesheet asset bundle created in the `config.json` (soon my young padawan!).
+These helper tags will basically take all the stylesheet files defined in this bundle and turn them into one stylesheet file in our layout named `all-xxxxxxxxxxxxx.css` with a fingerprint.

 In the beginning of the body section, we find a header where the site title will be printed in headline letters using this code `{{#upcase}}{{site-title}}{{/upcase}}` and below this header title, we have our navigation bar, declared like this: